 This tells you the number of times residents are rehospitalized per 1,000 days of short-term patient care.

 Short-term Care: ER Visits

-This tells you the number of emergency room visits per thousand days of short-term patient care.
-There is typically a correlation between having fewer emergency room visits and the overall quality of nursing home care.
+This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is usually a correlation between keeping patients out of the emergency room and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term patients that saw functional improvements, such as with activities of daily living.
-Many argue that this is a reliable measure of a facility's rehabilitation performance.
+This datapoint is a measure of the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
+Many believe that this is a measure of a facility's rehabilitation performance.

 Scores for Cincinnati, OH

 - Overall Rating has a grade of B-minus

 - Nurse Rating has a grade of B-minus